 You can see that you don’t need many clients at that rate to build up a successful side hustle income!

 You can increase your fee as you become more established and start working with bigger and better brands.

 Kristin’s course contains more information on setting your prices, as well as finding clients and defining your services.

 3. Drive traffic to your blog or product

 This is not exactly a self-contained way to make money on Pinterest.
-But, if you already have a blog or website, you can use Pinterest to sky-rocket your traffic, and your income with it!
+But, if you already have a blog, website, or any kind of product for sale online you can use Pinterest to sky-rocket your traffic, and your income with it!

 If your blog is monetised through affiliate marketing, you can expect your affiliate income to increase as you get more traffic.
 If you have If you have a product to sell or you want to get people onto your mailing list, use Pinterest to drive traffic to your landing page.

 By the way, the same applies if you sell products on Etsy, Shopify, Merch by Amazon, Redbubble or any other marketplace.
 If you have a store or product anywhere on the web, you can learn to use Pinterest to drive traffic and increase your sales!